dornech/utils-msoffice/docs/index.md

 Set of submodules contains:

 - submodule for Microsoft Office constants -> deprecated, switched to access to win32.com.client.constants
-- submodule for Microsoft VBA constants
 - submodule with utilities for Microsoft Office in general
 - submodule with utilities for Microsoft Excel including "pythonic" access to ExcelAPI
-- submodule for interfacing calling COM scripting with Microsoft Office applications
+- submodule for interfacing caller with Microsoft Office applications via Python COM wrapper

 ## Navigation